agomisa/agomisa/README.md

    👩🏽‍💻 I am a chemical engineer passionate about Data Science.

-   📊 I am currently studying a Master in Data exploration and knowledge management.
+   📊 I have a Master in Data exploration and knowledge management.

    ⭐ Always willing to learn.